Metric geometry of locally compact groups: Three conditions on LC-groups

 Among topological groups, LC-groups play a central role, both in most of what follows and in other contexts, such as ergodic theory and representation theory.
 Recall that these groups have left-invariant regular Borel measures, as shown by Haar (1933) in the second-countable case, and by Kakutani and Weil (late 30's) in the general case.
 Conversely, a group with a ``Haar measure'' is locally compact; see \emph{La r\'eciproque du th\'eor\`eme de Haar}, Appendice I in \cite{Weil--40}, and its sharpening in \cite{Mack--57}; see also Appendix B in \cite{GlTW--05}.
 Gelfand and Raikov (1943) showed that LC-groups have ``sufficiently many'' irreducible continuous unitary representations \cite[Corollary 13.6.6]{Dixm--69}; this does \emph{not} carry over to topological groups (examples of topological groups that are abelian, locally homeomorphic to Banach spaces, and without any non-trivial continuous unitary representations are given in \cite{Bana--83, Bana--91}).

 Let $G$ be an LC-group.
-Denote by $G_0$ its unit component, which is a normal closed subgroup; $G_0$ is connected and the quotient group $G/G_0$ is totally disconnected.
+Denote by $G_0$ its identity component, which is a normal closed subgroup; $G_0$ is connected and the quotient group $G/G_0$ is totally disconnected.
 Our understanding of connected LC-groups, or more generally of LC-groups $G$ with $G/G_0$ compact, has significantly increased with the solution of Hilbert Fifth Problem in the early 1950's (Gleason, Montgomery, Zippin, Yamabe, see \cite{MoZi--55}).
-The seminal work of Willis (\cite{Will--94}, see also \cite{Will--01a, Will--01b}) on dynamics of automorphisms of totally disconnected LC-groups allowed further progress, notably on the structure of topologically simple non-discrete LC-groups \cite{Will--07, CaMo--11, CaRW--I, CaRW--II}.
+The seminal work of Willis (\cite{Will--94}, see also \cite{Will--01a, Will--01b}) on dynamics of automorphisms of totally disconnected LC-groups allowed further progress.
+Special attention has been given on normal subgroups and topologically simple totally disconnected LC-groups \cite{Will--07, CaMo--11, CaRW--I, CaRW--II}.

 .2cm